Enenyaob/alx-low_level_programming/0x0A-argc_argv/README.md

 3) Writes a program that prints all arguments it receives.
 4) Writes a program that multiplies two numbers.
 5) Writes a program that adds positive numbers.
+6) Writes a program that prints the minimum number of coins to make change for an amount of money.